Counselor Identity Development

 Professional and Ethical Standards

-• A.4.a (Avoiding Harm): Practicing nonjudgmental acceptance supports creating a safe therapeutic environment (ACA, 2014).
+• A.4.a – Avoiding Harm: Practicing nonjudgmental acceptance supports the development of a safe therapeutic environment and helps prevent harm within the counseling relationship (ACA, 2014).

-• A.4.b (Personal Values): I actively monitor and manage personal values to avoid imposing them on clients (ACA, 2014)
+• A.4.b – Personal Values: Counselors actively monitor and manage personal values to avoid imposing them on clients.
+This standard supports client-centered, respectful, and culturally responsive care (ACA, 2014).

 Professional Identity